aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/build-node-hierarchies/_index.md

 Scene scene = new Scene();
 ```

-## Step 2: Create Child Nodes and Add Mesh to Node
+## Step 2: create child nodes and add mesh to node

 In this step we demonstrate **how to create child nodes** and **add mesh to node** objects.
 The `Node` class represents a single element in the hierarchy, while the `Mesh` class stores geometry data such as vertices and faces.